Water & Affordability

 Industrial users are drilling 900-foot wells into the Carrizo while the city takes on hundreds of millions in debt for new water treatment plants.
 The Catch-22: if everyone conserves, the city loses the revenue to pay that debt.

 We will rapidly expand the city's purple pipe (reclaimed wastewater) infrastructure.
 Industrial wash-downs, cooling towers, data centers, and MUD landscaping don't need 1,000-year-old pristine drinking water.
 By selling highly treated reclaimed water to heavy industry at a competitive rate, we give them a drought-proof supply — so they stop drilling into the Carrizo.
+Furthermore, new commercial buildings over 100,000 sq ft will be required to install "purple-ready" dual plumbing and HVAC condensate capture systems.

 San Marcos recently adopted the Vision SMTX Comprehensive Plan.
 In my first 100 days, I will introduce a Water Security Amendment.
 This formally mandates that city staff must exhaust all options for rainwater capture, leak reduction, and localized reuse before they are allowed to propose buying new, expensive raw water rights.